Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Attitude Sensor MPU6050.rst

 About class MPU6050:

-.. c:function:: Class MPU6050
+.. py:function:: Class MPU6050

     This is a class library used to operate the MPU6050, which can directly read and set the MPU6050.
 Here are its functions:

     **MPU6050()/MPU6050(uint8_t address);**

       Constructor.
 The parameter is I2C address, and the default I2C address is 0x68.

     **void initialize();**

       Initialization function, used to wake up MPU6050.
 Range of accelerometer is ±2g and range of gyroscope is ±250 degrees/sec.

     **void getMotion6(int16_t* ax, int16_t* ay, int16_t* az, int16_t* gx, int16_t* gy, int16_t* gz);**

       Get the original data of accelerometer and gyroscope.

     **int16_t getTemperature();**

       Get the original temperature data of MPU6050.

 For details about more relevant member functions, pleases refer to MPU6050.h or visit: https://github.com/jrowberg/i2cdevlib